kjkasi/EasyNetQWiki/Documentation/Using-Alternative-DI-Containers.md

 var container = containerBuilder.Build();
 ```

-After calling `RegisterEasyNetQ`, all components will be registered in `ContainerBuilder`.
+After calling `RegisterEasyNetQ` all components will be registered in `ContainerBuilder`.